-Hochzeit-Schuhe (Wedding shoes) The bride collects pennies for years to pay for her wedding shoes in which to insure that the marriage "gets off" on the right foot.
+Hochzeit-Schuhe (Wedding shoes) The bride collects pennies for years to pay for her shoes and insure that the marriage "gets off" on the right foot.

 Reis Werfen (Rice throwing) In this tradition it is said that the amount of rice that stays in the bride's hair is the number of children the couple will have.

 Hochzeitssuppe (Wedding soup) The Hochzeitssuppe is made from beef, dumplings and vegetables and the guests eat if from a large bowl.

 Eine Weisse Band (A white ribbon) As the guests leave the church the bride gives a white ribbon to each driver of a car in the procession to tie to the radio antenna of the car.
 This procession then drives through the town honking their horns.
 Other drivers on the route honk their horns in return to wish the newlyweds good luck in their marriage.